telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/accessibility.md

 The accessibility features are enabled or disabled using a Boolean dependency property named           __EnableAccessibility__ .
 When the property is set to __true__ , the XAML renderer produces enriched markup for the report content           and the report viewer controls’ behavior is changed so they respond differently to the user’s input.
 The default value of this property is __false__ .
 This option also affects the accessibility of the exported PDF documents, i.e. if __enableAccessibility__            is set to __true__ , the exported PDF will be created according to            [               PDF/UA (ISO standard 14289-1)             ](https://en.wikipedia.org/wiki/PDF/UA)            specification.

->warning The accessibility routines access the report viewer parts through the theme template  __Telerik.ReportViewer.Wpf.xaml__ .
+> The accessibility routines access the report viewer parts through the theme template  __Telerik.ReportViewer.Wpf.xaml__ .
 In case you have modified the template, the accessibility features might be affected or disabled.

 The accessibility routines capture the keyboard events to provide shortcut key access to the viewer areas.
 It is possible some of these shortcuts to interfere with the designed application behavior.
 In this case the keys mapping can be changed through the property            [AccessibilityKeyMap](/reporting/api/Telerik.ReportViewer.Wpf#Telerik_ReportViewer_Wpf_AccessibilityKeyMap) ,           which provides access to the internal dictionary of keycodes and shortcut definitions.
 The code snippets below demonstrate how to change the default shortcut for navigating to the menu area: